Body on a beach

 Look at the legs that carried the body

-Over rugged montains, across freezing tundra,
+Over rugged mountains, across freezing tundra,

 Over deserts thirsty, prickly with heat, across borders.

-And erotic poetry and letters from home.
+Read holy books, consumed erotic poetry and letters from home.

-Gathered the strength to begin life all over again.
+gathered the strength to begin life all over again.

 That grey mush was a brain that loved to tussle,

 Think and debate.
-Those fingers wrote elegies
+Those bloated fingers wrote elegies

 That were gateways to all the planets and stars.